polterguy/polterguy.github.io/documentation/magic.lambda.slots/index.md

-# Creating dynamic slots from Hyperlambda
+# magic.lambda.slots

-This project provides the ability to create, invoke (signal), modify, inspect, and delete dynamic slots for Magic.
+The magic.lambda.slots project provides the ability to create, invoke (signal), modify, inspect, and delete dynamic slots in Hyperlambda.
 More specifically, this project provides the following slots.

 * __[signal]__ - Invokes a dynamically create slot that has been created with the __[slots.create]__ slot
 * __[try-signal]__ - Invokes a dynamically create slot that has been created with the __[slots.create]__ slot, but will _not_ throw exceptions if the slot doesn't exist